aws-samples/amazon-dynamodb-labs/content/modernizr/06-data-movement/index.en.md

 - **Error Detection**: Identify and resolve integration issues without user impact

 **Implementation Strategy:**
 Configure your dual database abstraction layer to write to both MySQL and DynamoDB simultaneously while routing all read operations to MySQL.
 Implement comprehensive logging to track any discrepancies between successful MySQL writes and failed DynamoDB operations.
-This logging provides crucial debugging information for resolving integration issues.
+This logging provides debugging information for resolving integration issues.

 **Parallel Data Migration Process:**
-While shadow mode operates, execute a comprehensive ETL (Extract, Transform, Load) process to migrate existing MySQL data to DynamoDB.
+While shadow mode operates, execute a ETL (Extract, Transform, Load) process to migrate existing MySQL data to DynamoDB.
 This bulk migration uses your migration contract specifications to transform historical data according to your new NoSQL data model.
 The ETL process should validate data integrity and provide detailed reports on migration success rates and any encountered issues.

 Monitor dual write success rates carefully, aiming for near-perfect parity between MySQL and DynamoDB write operations.
 Any persistent discrepancies indicate issues with your migration contract implementation or DynamoDB integration that must be resolved before proceeding.